ShahidHussain75/WP-Animated-Login-Page-With-IP-Lockdown-Security/readme.txt

 == Upgrade Notice ==
 = 1.0 =
 This is the first release of the "Animated Login Page With IP Lockdown Security" plugin.
 Enjoy the enhanced login page and improved security!

+Please note that this plugin is provided as-is, without any warranty.
+The author and the plugin maintainers shall not be held responsible for any damages or liabilities arising from the use of this plugin.